johnnovak/RML-Amiga/docs/docs/manual/introduction.md

 Preserving custom Workbench screens
 : A handful of games feature beautifully designed icons and Workbench screens with custom colour schemes (Workbench is the graphical user interface of AmigaOS).
-These works of art are worth preserving, and to date RML Amiga is the only games collection that attempts to do so.
+These works of art are worth preserving, and to date, RML Amiga is the only game collection that attempts to do so.

 Curated demoscene collection
 : The Amiga was (and still is) famous for its vibrant demoscene in Europe.
   Demos are non-interactive audiovisual pieces of art created by Amiga enthusiasts (traditionally teenagers) that showcase their coding and artistic prowess and push the limits of what the machine is capable of.
-Many elite level programmers and artists of today had been forged in the fires of the early Amiga demoscene.
-The collection includes a modest selection of demos, with the goal of eventually including all demos presented in the prestigious [editions64k](https://www.editions64k.fr/) Amiga demoscene book series by ... and then some more!
+Many elite-level programmers and artists of today had been forged in the fires of the early Amiga demoscene.
+The collection includes a modest selection of demos, with the goal to eventually include all demos presented in the prestigious [editions64k](https://www.editions64k.fr/) Amiga demoscene book series by ... and then some more!